 Like most of the State Hospitals that were established at the time, the Cleveland State Hospital had an imposing facade and was designed in what is now called the "Kirkbride style."
 Named after Thomas Kirkbride, he was one of the minds that helped create the state hospital as an institution.
 The hospital had a large impressive main building with wings to the left and right branching out, sprawling across many acres.
 The early years of the hospital had a more close-knit atmosphere between patients and staff, which stemmed from the philosophy of state hospitals trying to emulate the parlors of upper class houses.
 Once it was clear that patients could not be cured quickly and would stay for many years, more structure and expansion was necessary.

 The later years of the Cleveland State Hospital showed significant improvement in care.
-The state of Ohio phased out the Cleveland State Hospital, and in 1975 it became known as the Cleveland Development Center.
-The Cleveland Developmental Center was a short-lived care center for the mentally retarded.
+The state of Ohio phased out the Cleveland State Hospital, and in 1975 it became known as the Cleveland Developmental Center.
+The Cleveland Developmental Center was a short-lived care center for the developmentally disabled.
 This followed the national trend of deinstitutionalization following World War II.
 The community would now take over the care of mentally ill patients and see to their well being in the way that the state hospital as an institution was unable to do.
 The building was eventually demolished in 1977.